VedAstro/Vedic-Astrology-AI-MCP-Server/README.md

 ### Why It Matters

 - **💬 Natural Conversations** — Ask your AI "What does my birth chart say?" and get real Vedic astrology analysis, not generic horoscopes.
-- **🤖 Works with Any AI** — Claude, ChatGPT, Cursor, Windsurf, VS Code Copilot — any MCP-compatible client works.
+- **🤖 Works with Any AI** — Claude, ChatGPT, Gemini, Cursor — any MCP-compatible client works.
 - **🛡️ Authentic Calculations** — Powered by VedAstro's Swiss Ephemeris engine with Raman Ayanamsa — the same precision astrologers trust.
 - **💻 Zero Code Required** — Just paste one URL into your AI client's settings.
 No SDKs, no libraries, no API wrappers needed.